aary/sharp/README.md

 }
 ```

-### Simpler futures
+### `sharp::Future`

-An implementation of futures that handles some common problems like
+An implementation of futures that fixes some common issues with futures like
-unnecessary locking on fetch, non-sticky executors, etc
+unnecessary locking on ready fetching, with non-transparent threading models
+because of non-sticky executors etc.  Microbenchmarks also show that these are

-(Also are faster than boost futures)
+faster (and more flexible) than boost futures
 ```c++
 auto one = async_io();
 auto two = async_io();